tytydraco/yessleep/out/We_are_sick_trust_me_there_isnt_a_cure.md

 Now what happened next...
 I'm not exactly proud of.
 I'm not even sure why I did what I did.
 But I'll explain it the best I can.
 As I turned that corner, seeing them.

 Studying each part of their body, the longer I looked the angrier I got.
 I don't even know what the anger was from, I felt my chest move faster.
-My breathing started to quicken and my hands clasped so tight in my palms the finger nails broke off.
+My breathing started to quicken and my hands clasped so tight my finger nails broke off and dug into the palms of my hands

 I saw red, a literal vail of red covered my eyes and I burst forward with some new found strength I didn't have moments before.
 I grabbed the women and smashed her as hard as I could against the wall beside.